fun33333/HDMS/services/frontend-service/FRONTEND-REQUIREMENTS.md

 #### 3. Task Detail (`/assignee/task-detail/[id]`)

 **Layout:**
-Similar to Requester's Request Detail but with **Assignee Actions**:
+Similar to requestor's Request Detail but with **Assignee Actions**:

 ```
 ┌─────────────────────────────────────────┐